Media and gender: Feminist response

 In the early 2000s, feminist critics began analyzing film in terms of the Bechdel test.
 This feminist assessment of cinema was named after Alison Bechdel, feminist cartoonist and creator of the long-running comic strip Dykes to Watch Out For.
 This test determines the level of gender equality present in a film by assessing whether a work of fiction features at least two named women who talk to each other about something other than a man.

-International organization and response from nonprofit organizations
+Organizations

 UN Women

 UN Women is the UN organization dedicated to gender equality and the empowerment of women.
 To increase women's leadership, to end violence against women and to engage women in all aspects of peace and security processes, it's important to give women the right place in media landscape, and their representations must be fair and equal.
 UN Women supports media monitoring studies on how women are depicted in the media.
 For instance, the organization engage media professionals by raising awareness of gender equality and violence against women, including through special workshops and tool-kits, to encourage gender-sensitive reporting."
+Launched by UN Women in 2014, HeForShe is a movement seeking to involve men in achieving gender equality.
+Its launch gained significant media profile, with its hashtag being tweeted 1.1 million times in two weeks.